Louisiana Music Factory: History

 The store was opened in February 1992 by founders Jerry Brock and Barry Smith on North Peters Street in the French Quarter.
 Brock had been known as one of the founders of the local community radio station WWOZ, and a producer who first recorded the Dirty Dozen Brass Band.

 In 1996, the store moved to a location on Decatur Street within the French Quarter.
 The Decatur Street store was two-storied, devoting the second floor to vintage vinyl.
 In 2001, Brock left the store to pursue other opportunities, and Smith became the sole owner.

 The store suffered little damage by Hurricane Katrina in 2005 and was one of the first record stores to reopen after the storm.

-In March 2014, the store moved to its current location at 421 Frenchmen Street in the French Quarter, downriver from the Decatur Street location.
+In March 2014, the store moved to its current location at 421 Frenchmen Street, downriver from the Decatur Street location.